jamesdesouza/netv/README.md

-# NetV
+# neTV

 A minimal, self-hosted web interface for IPTV streams.

 ## Why This Exists

-We built NetV because we couldn't find a clean, lightweight interface for Xtream IPTV services.
+We built neTV because we couldn't find a clean, lightweight interface for Xtream IPTV services.
 Existing solutions were either bloated media centers or clunky apps that didn't work well across devices.

-**NetV is intentionally minimal.** It does one thing: play your IPTV streams with a clean UI that works on desktop, tablet, mobile, and Chromecast.
+**neTV is intentionally minimal.** It does one thing: play your IPTV streams with a clean UI that works on desktop, tablet, mobile, and Chromecast.

 We also prioritize **keyboard navigation** throughout.
 The entire app is